What are Audits and Why do you need one?

 What is a Marketing Audit and Why do you need one?

 A marketing audit is a complete evaluation and interpretation of your business’s marketing environment and efforts.
 The audit is comprehensive and systemic in the analysis of your marketing methods and results.
-These audits are done by a third-party to provide an outside perspective.
+These audits are done by a third-party who has the know-how to audit business and can provide an outside perspective.

-Simply put, it studies your marketing plan and highlights the strengths while eliminating the weaknesses.
+Simply put, the importance of marketing audit lies in studying your marketing plan and highlighting the strengths while eliminating the weaknesses.

 Parts of a Marketing Audit